cerndb/tf-spawner/README.md

 `examples/entrypoint.sh` which installs the package before running the script.

 ## Old resources deletion
-In order to delete the resources, you have to run `python launch.py -d run_name` where `run_name` is the value shown during creation
+In order to delete the resources, you have to run `./tf-spawner -d RUN_LABEL` where `run_name` is the value shown during creation